maetl/calyx/CONTRIBUTING.md

 If any aspects of your changes are ambiguous or unclear, use the pull request description to explain and provide further context (including code samples as necessary).

-Don’t bump the version as part of your changes (this happens separately).
+Please don’t bump the version as part of your changes (this happens separately).

 ### Pull Request Checklist